5 best Calgary food events to check out this week | Dished

-Fall is officially around the corner, but there are still some extremely cool Calgary food events coming in September.
+Don’t wear white after Labour Day and don’t miss out on these extremely cool Calgary food events coming this week.

-The weather is still great, and the fantastic selection of epic food and beverage events continuing into the new season looks even better.
+The weather is still great, and the fantastic selection of epic food and beverage events continuing into September looks even better.

-This week has some great Calgary food events like bike tours, whisky tastings, and of course, fun Pride events.
+September has some of the city’s favourite summer food events like this week’s cheap Italian food day, dinner sessions, and beer parties.

 - You might also like: